wanderings & wonderings

 In 2006 ‘Gone Fishing’ was shortlisted in the BBC Wildlife Magazine Travel Writing Competition.
 In 2007 ‘Under The Cover of Darkness’ was shortlisted in the same competition.
 ‘The Land That Time Forgot’ was a runner up in the Singapore Sun Festival’s international writing competition in 2008.
 ‘Ancient Ancestral Autopilot’ won the Story Slam at an International Business Narrative Conference held in Singapore in 2010 and in 2011 ‘The Magic of Darkness’ won a short story competition run by the National Trust in England.
 'Whispers From The Rice Fields.
 Wonderings & Wanderings From Bali' was published in June 2020 as an E-book & paperback - available here.

 I am never without a means to photograph the world around me, and during the pandemic in 2020 I decided to teach myself how to paint - a wonderful ongoing journey of discovery.

-I love working in my garden, walking over hill and dale, clambering to the summits of volcanoes and sea kayaking in choppy waters.
-I can also be found cycling to the summits of Alpine passes & hurtling down the other side, and skiing down the same mountains I ride up in the summer.
+Over the years I have walked over many a hill and dale, clambered to the summits of volcanoes and sea kayaked in choppy waters.
+I was also found cycling to the summits of Alpine passes & hurtling down the other side, and then skiing down the same mountains I rode up in the summer.
+Now I enjoy my world to the fullest extent my health allows in different ways, less active but no less enjoyable.
 On my little finger I wear a ring engraved with ‘tutto è possible.’
 Anything is possible.